aidanconnerly/aidanconnerly.github.io/_posts/2024-07-12-neural-odes-intro.md

 </figcaption>
 </figure>

+We can see that ODE Networks "smooth out" the hidden states.
 The key takeaway is to understand that NeuralODEs consist of 2 main components:

 1. The neural network as the underlying differential equation $$\frac{dz}{dt} = NN(z(t), t)$$
 2. The numerical ODE solver, which acts as a continuous-depth, improved version of the ResNet architecture.